MarceloDamian/collaboration-workflow-activity/README.md

 ### Requirements

-1. This activity is based on the assumption that you have read the slides on collaboration workflows that I published on the course website:
+1. This activity is based on the assumption that you have read the slides on collaboration workflows that I publish on the course website:
 [Collaboration Workflows: Basics](http://www.compsci.hunter.cuny.edu/~sweiss/course_materials/csci395.86/slides/collaborating_workflows.html)
 .
-These slides cover the basics about remotes, branching, and methods of synchronizing repositories.
-A second set of slides  specifically covers merging and rebasing and is also published on the website.
-They are not complete yet, but contain sufficient material:
+Those slides cover the basics about remotes, branching, and methods of synchronizing repositories.
+A second set of slides  specifically covers branching, merging and rebasing and is also published on the website.
 [Tutorial on Merging and Rebasing](http://www.compsci.hunter.cuny.edu/~sweiss/course_materials/csci395.86/slides/git_merge_rebase.html).
 They also assume that you are familiar with how to clone and fork repositories on GitHub.